9 Best Rolex Coffee Table Books (2026)

 What's the difference between authorized and unauthorized Rolex books?

-Authorized books like the Submariner history have official archive access and guaranteed accuracy.
+Authorized books like the Submariner history have official archive access and guaranteed accuracy, but avoid criticism.
 Unauthorized books like Best of Time offer independent technical analysis without brand restrictions.
-Both have value for different purposes.
+Both have value — I own both types.

 Join the PrettybookClub